400 metres hurdles: Block start

 When preparing to hurdle, the blocks should be set so that the athlete arrives at the first hurdle leading on the desired leg without inserting a stutter step.
-A stutter step is when the runner has to chop his or her stride down to arrive on the "correct" leg for take off.
+A stutter step is when the runner has to chop their stride down to arrive on the "correct" leg for take off.
 Throughout the race, any adjustments to stride length stride speed should be made several strides out from the hurdle because a stutter or being too far from the hurdle at takeoff will result in loss of momentum and speed.

 Hurdling

 Géo André jumps over a barrier during the 400 metres hurdles in 1922.

 At the beginning of the take-off, the knee must be driven toward the hurdle and the foot then extended.
 The leg position when extended must be stretched out, in a position of a split.
 The knee should be slightly bent when crossing the hurdle.
 Unless an athlete's body has great flexibility, the knee must be slightly bent to allow a forward body lean.
 Unlike the 110m hurdles, a significant forward body lean is not that necessary due to the hurdles being lower.
 However, the trail leg must be kept bent and short to provide a quick lever action allowing a fast hurdle clearance.
 The knee should pull through under the armpit and should not be flat across the top of the hurdle.

 It is also important that the hurdler does not reach out on the last stride before the hurdle as this will result in a longer bound being made to clear the hurdle.
 This will also result in a loss of momentum if the foot lands well in front of the center of gravity.